Infrared homing: German seekers

 Kutzscher's team developed a system with the Eletroacustic Company of Kiel known as Hamburg, which was being readied for installation in the Blohm & Voss BV 143 glide bomb to produce an automated fire-and-forget anti-shipping missile.
-A more advanced version allowed the seeker to be directed off-axis by the bombardier in order to lock-on to a target to the sides, without flying directly at it.
-However, this presented the problem that when the bomb was first released it was travelling too slowly for the aerodynamic surfaces to easily control it, and the target sometimes slipped out from the view of the seeker.
+A more advanced version allowed the seeker to be directed off-axis by the bombardier in order to lock on to a target to the sides, without flying directly at it.
+However, this presented the problem that when the bomb was first released it was traveling too slowly for the aerodynamic surfaces to easily control it, and the target sometimes slipped out from the view of the seeker.
 A stabilized platform was being developed to address this problem.
-The company also developed a working IR proximity fuse by placing additional detectors pointing radially outward from the missile centerline. which triggered when the signal strength began to decrease, which it did when the missile passed the target.
+The company also developed a working IR proximity fuse by placing additional detectors pointing radially outward from the missile centerline, which triggered when the signal strength began to decrease, which it did when the missile passed the target.
 There was work on using a single sensor for both tasks instead of two separate ones.

 Other companies also picked up on the work by Eletroacustic and designed their own scanning methods.
 AEG and Kepka of Vienna used systems with two movable plates that continually scanned horizontally or vertically, and determined the location of the target by timing when the image disappeared (AEG) or reappeared (Kepka).
 The Kepka Madrid system had an instantaneous field of view (IFOV) of about 1.8 degrees and scanned a full 20 degree pattern.
 Combined with the movement of the entire seeker within the missile, it could track at angles as great as 100 degrees.
 Rheinmetall-Borsig and another team at AEG produced different variations on the spinning-disk system.